angular/angular/aio/content/tutorial/first-app/first-app-lesson-13.md

 ## Step 1 - Update the home component properties
 In this step, you'll update the `HomeComponent` class to store data in a new array property that you will use for filtering.

-1. In `src/app/home/home.component.ts`, add new property to the class called `filteredLocationList`.
+1. In `src/app/home/home.component.ts`, add a new property to the class called `filteredLocationList`.

     <code-example header="Add the filtered results property" path="first-app-lesson-13/src/app/home/home.component.ts" region="add-filtered-location-list"></code-example>

-    The `filteredLocationList` hold the values that match the search criteria entered by the user.
+    The `filteredLocationList` holds the values that match the search criteria entered by the user.

-1. The `filteredLocationList` should contain the total set of housing locations values by default when the page loads.
+1. The `filteredLocationList` should contain the total set of housing location values by default when the page loads.
 Update the `constructor` for the `HomeComponent` to set the value.

     <code-example header="Set the value of filteredLocationList" path="first-app-lesson-13/src/app/home/home.component.ts" region="update-constructor"></code-example>